 You have a Democrat in the White House.

-So just on that theory, historically, that means the other party does well, but this is the first time in my lifetime.
+So, just on that theory, historically, that means the other party does well.

-It's one party Democratic rule in New York City, Albany, and DC, and the Democrats are destroying it at every single level.
+It's one-party Democratic rule in New York City, Albany, and D.C., and the Democrats are destroying it at every single level.

-On top of that, we'll be running against a weaker, more flawed opponent.
+On top of that, we'll be running against a weaker, more flawed opponent, and we're getting an early start to run a great campaign.

 And what's even more interesting is why the tax increase got passed.

-That's why they passed that tax.
+That's why they passed that tax increase.

 Well, I want to make sure that people understand.

-New York's homeless veterans, they're ineligible for the fifteen thousand point six thousand dollar payments that will be made, one-time payments to two hundred thousand illegal immigrants in the state of New York.
+And Tom Cotton said it very well: New York's homeless veterans, they're ineligible for the $15,000 six thousand dollar payments that will be made, one-time payments, to 200,000 illegal immigrants in the state of New York.

 But veterans are not eligible for that money.